 Jokes about “the coronary valley” and “the Louisville hack” belie a serious problem that makes Louisville the perfect urban laboratory for seeking new solutions to a pervasive issue that faces cities large and small, from Beijing to Bakersfield: Unhealthy air.

 Now, a coalition of public health researchers, conservationists and community organizers are banding together to test the effectiveness of urban trees for cleaning the air and improving public health in Louisville.
+The Envirome Insitute at the University of Louisville – working closely with The Nature Conservancy, Trees Louisville, Hyphae Design Institute, and other local partners – is mounting a first-of-its-kind research project.

 And if this innovative project succeeds, it would transform how cities plan for public health by offering a model for how and where to plant trees for the greatest medical benefit, explained Dr. Ray Yeager, PhD, a researcher with the University of Louisville Medical Center lab that’s leading the project.